bhk/scam/reference.md

 In order to support fast incremental rebuilds of modules, SCAM stores intermediate compilation results in a directory called the **object directory**.
-This defaults to ".scam/" unless SCAM is invoked with `scam -o EXE`, in which case it defaults to the directory containing EXE.
-The location of the object directory can be overridden using the `--obj-dir` option.
+The object directory is determined by one of the following (with the earlier ones taking precedence):

+  1. The value given by the `--obj-dir` command line option.
+  2. If the `-o EXE` option is given, a directory named ".scam" within the directory containing EXE.
+  3. The environment variable `SCAM_OBJDIR`.
+  4. A directory named `.scam` (relative to the current directory).

 SCAM uses hashes to determine the suitability of cached entries; not modification times.
 As a result, when modifying a source file and